 The Dubai Mall was really expensive expansive

 We also booked the Dubai Creek Dinner Cruise in the evening, yup! you're right!
 Dinner on the boat while cruising on the river.
 Most of our trip will include at least a boat trip, but this time comes with a buffet dinner.
-There was a Tanoura Dance show that was really electrifying (you'll know what I meant after watching the video below.. :-P).
+There was a Tanoura Dance show that was really electrifying (you'll know what I meant after watching the video below...).
 We really enjoyed our moment that night, though the food was a bit out of our expectation.

 Electrifying reception desk of the Dubai Creek Dinner Cruise

-Thinking of the same idea as what Zarin did in his wrapping up post, I'll do the same for the sake of my own record.
+I will follow Zarin's example from his wrapping-up post and do the same for my own record.
 This post will be updated from time to time.
-Some of the trip may have a specific write-up and you may click on the travelling month.
+Some of the trips may have a specific write-up and you may click on the travel month.
 Here is the world travel map, courtesy of TripAdvisor.
-A bit of Statistics: Total countries visited = 22/195 [Last updated : September 2023] Our Travel Map.
-[Courtesy of TripAdvisor.
-According to them, we only covered 13% of the Earth at the moment :P .... still long way to go and we didn't show USA map as to when we will be there]
+A bit of statistics: Total countries visited = 25/195 [Last updated: September 2025]

 Comments